Open-Systems-Pharmacology/Suite/CREATING_MODEL_REPOSITORY.md

     * repository topics (e.g. *pbpk*, *pbpd*, *ddi*, *pediatrics*, ...)

-    As soon as an empty model repository is created: continue with the step 3.
+    As soon as an empty model repository is created: continue with step 3.

 2. Creating a model repository:
     * Please create **one repository per substance** (where possible)